Most business owners come to me wanting a simple answer to this question.

 Initial Phase:

-- Audit current position
+- Audit current market position

-- Identify quick wins
+- Identify areas that can deliver quick wins

 - Set baseline metrics

-- Plan resource allocation
+- Strategically plan resource allocation

 Implementation:

-- Balance channels based on data
+- Balance both channels based on data

 - Focus on ROI metrics